Earth Defense Force

-Earth Defense Force, known in Japan as Chikyū Bōeigun (地球防衛軍), is a science fiction third-person shooter video game series by D3 Publisher, originating as an offshoot of the Simple series.
-As of 2024, it consists of eleven entries and six main installments, developed and published by various studios and publishers since 2003, primarily Sandlot.
+Earth Defense Force, known in Japan as Chikyū Bōeigun (地球防衛軍), is a third-person shooter video game series created by Sandlot, originating as an offshoot of D3 Publisher's Simple series.
+As of 2024, it consists of eleven entries with six main installments, developed and published by various companies since 2003.
 The series follows the titular Earth Defense Force (EDF), an international armed force that fights to defend Earth from alien invasions by extraterrestrials that field massive insectoids in their war against humanity.

-Individual Earth Defense Force releases generally receive mixed or average reviews, but the series has been lauded for its simplistic but entertaining premise and campy tone, and it maintains a strong cult following.
+Individual Earth Defense Force releases generally receive mixed or average reviews, but the series has been lauded for its simplistic yet entertaining premise and campy tone, and it maintains a strong cult following.

 Premise

 Earth Defense Force has roughly five separate continuities as of 2024.
 However, in general, all entries in the series share a similar basic premise, following the Earth Defense Force (EDF), a specialized multinational defense force established and supported by every country and staffed by the world's militaries, tasked with defending Earth and humanity from external threats.
 The vast majority of Earth Defense Force installments are set after the discovery of the Ravagers, an intelligent and organized alien race, with the formation of the EDF sometimes explained as being a precautionary measure.
 The Ravagers prove to be hostile and attempt to invade Earth, deploying massive insectoids such as ants, ticks, pillbugs, beetles, hornets, and spiders to destroy Earth and exterminate humanity; this prompts the full-scale deployment of the EDF to fight back and repel the alien invasion.

 The series installments are mostly set during the 2017 invasion, during later invasions in 2019 and 2025, or, in different continuities such as the one introduced in Earth Defense Force 5, 2022 and 2026.
 Several conflicts also feature alien races and enemy types distinct from the Ravagers and the insects, including the bipedal frog-like Colonists (their "resemblance" to humans based on generic characteristics such as having two eyes is a running gag), the advanced grey alien-inspired Cosmonauts, the reality-bending but genocidal Primers, assorted robots and probes fielded by the aliens, and various kaiju.

 The EDF largely consists of infantry units and armored fighting vehicles, and the series entries typically depict the player as a member of either regular infantry or elite special forces.
 The game's playable characters are represented by different character classes ("armors") that vary depending on the game, but across most entries the basic armors are the "Infantry"/"Trooper"/"Ranger", a standard all-rounded soldier wielding standard service weaponry and explosives; the "Pale Wing"/"Wing Diver"/"Jet Lifter", a female special forces scout with a light but vulnerable jet-powered winged suit; the "Fencer", a support soldier in a heavy but slow exoskeleton wielding heavy guns, powerful swords, and usually also a ballistic shield; and the "Air Raider", a logistical technician reliant on controlling close air support, drones, and requisitioning usable combat vehicles such as tanks, infantry fighting vehicles, helicopters, hoverbikes, and mecha.